jordanselesnick/Psyanim-Percieving-Social-Interactions-in-an-Animated-Game/README.md

 # Psyanim-Percieving-Social-Interactions-in-an-Animated-Game
 Welcome to my branch of the Finn Lab's Psyanim project!
 In our work, we investigate what factors impact how people perceive social interactions in an animated game.

+Studying how people perceive social interactions in animations is becoming increasingly important as online interactions become more prevalent.
+As we rely more and more on digital platforms for communication and socialization, it's crucial to understand what factors make these interactions feel meaningful and satisfying.
+Animations are a unique platform for studying the perception of social interactions, as they allow for precise control over the visual cues presented to the viewer.
+By investigating how people perceive and interpret social cues in animated interactions, we can gain valuable insights into the mechanisms underlying social perception and interaction.
+This research has implications for fields such as social psychology, human-computer interaction, and digital media design, and can inform the development of more effective and engaging online communication tools.